deliciousbrains/wp-migrate-db-anonymization/README.md

 ## Extending

-The rules for anonymization can be extended using the `wpmdb_anonymization_config` filter:
+The rules for anonymization can be extended using the `wpmdb_anonymization_config` filter, added to a plugin or mu-plugin file:

     /**
      * Anonymizes a users date of birth.